 Maggie stepped forward.

-The townspeople did as they were told and before long, a sound began to fill the air- the sound of sniffing!
-One by one they could smell their favorite smell, the one they had all hoped for.
+The townspeople did as they were told and before long, a sound began to fill the air, the sound of sniffing!
+One by one each person sensed that wonderful smell, the one they had all longed for.
 As they each opened their eyes they saw that Maggie’s twig was smoldering, filling the air with gentle wood-fire perfume.

 The Heron instructed them to find twigs, one per family, and to light their twig from Maggie’s fire.
 When each family had lit their fire-stick, they gathered around the Heron to thank him for the miracle.
 A rotund elder of the town stepped forward and said in a deep booming voice, “Thank you for this gift, G.B.
 Heron.
 Because of you we will be warm this winter.”